 Esmé Montgomery is a graduate (Spring 2017) of the NYU in International Relations and Journalism (GloJo) Program.
-She is from the north east England and did her undergraduate degree in English Literature at Trinity College Dublin, Ireland.
+She is from north-east England and completed her undergraduate degree in English Literature at Trinity College Dublin, Ireland.

 Why did you choose the IR program at NYU?

 I chose the IR-Journalism program because it allowed me to pursue my two interests at the same time, unlike many other programs on offer.
 I like the way you can specialize a track within IR, such as Security and Diplomacy, or Human Rights, or Development.
 I found the financial aid I was offered generous too.
 [Please see the GloJo Financial Aid and GSAS Financial Aid webpages for more information.]

 Which has been the class you most enjoyed?
 And the one in which you learned the most?

 The class I have most enjoyed so far is Speechwriting and Diplomacy, with Professor Benaim.
 You study historical speeches and recent speeches on domestic policy, foreign policy, etc. You also write several of your own speeches and critique them as a class.
 This class has made me seriously consider a career as a political speechwriter!

 What advice would you give to future students of the program?

 I would advise students to get involved in the extracurricular life of the IR department with the events and societies.
 However, I would also advise not to overcommit in your first semester!
 I made this mistake myself!